bagusutom0/final-project-prosigmaka/README.md

 Or use the deployed version: [Dapur Emmak](https://final-project-prosigmaka.vercel.app/)

 ## Other
-Frontend of this project: [Frontend Dapur Emmak](https://github.com/bagusutom0/final-project-prosigmaka)
+Backend of this project: [Backend Dapur Emmak](https://github.com/bagusutom0/final-project-prosigmaka)

 ## Author
 Bagus Sajiwo Utomo